Commit to Your Marriage — Do Not Divorce

 What if you have already divorced?

-If you divorced for unbiblical reasons, particularly if you were a Christian when you did so, you need to face the awfulness and seriousness of your sin.
-Do not pretend that divorcing your spouse was not sinful or that it somehow was okay with God.
-It was not.
+If you divorced for unbiblical reasons, particularly if you were a Christian when you did so, don’t pretend that divorcing your spouse wasn’t sinful or that it somehow was okay with God.

 It was not Jesus who told them it was okay to divorce.
 He commanded us not to divorce and added that if we divorce for unscriptural reasons and remarry, we commit adultery (Matthew 19:9).